pborenstein/pborenstein.com/src/pages/stylesheet.md

 Unpacked now declared put you confined daughter improved.
 Celebrated imprudence few interested especially[^esp] reasonable off one.
 Wonder bed elinor family secure met.
 It want gave west into high no in.
 Depend repair met before man admire see and.
 An he observe be it covered delight hastily message.
 Margaret no ladyship endeavor ye to settling.

 It allowance prevailed enjoyment in it.
 Calling observe for who pressed raising his.
-Can connection[^con] instrument astonished unaffected his motionless ^[Inline notes.
+Can connection[^con] instrument astonished unaffected his motionless^[Inline notes.
 It looks like newlines are forbidden here.] preference.
 Announcing say boy precaution unaffected difficulty alteration him.
 Above be would at so going heard.
 Engaged at village at am equally proceed.
-Settle nay length almost ham direct extent[^ext].
-Agreement for listening remainder get attention law acuteness day.
+Settle nay length almost ham direct extent.[^ext] Agreement for listening remainder get attention law acuteness day.
 Now whatever surprise resolved elegance indulged own way outlived.

 [^con]: A simple footnote.
 [^esp]: A more complicated footnote